aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-code-93-configuration/_index.md

 ---
-title: Creating One-Dimensional Code 93 Barcodes
+title: "Generate barcode image – Code 93 with Aspose.BarCode"
 linktitle: One-Dimensional Code 93 Configuration
 second_title: Aspose.BarCode .NET API
-description: Learn how to create Code 93 barcodes with Aspose.BarCode for .NET.
-Step-by-step guide for barcode generation.
+description: "Learn how to generate barcode image and save barcode PNG using Aspose.BarCode for .NET – a complete aspose barcode example."
 weight: 12
 url: /net/one-dimensional-barcode-types/one-dimensional-code-93-configuration/
+date: 2026-02-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Creating One-Dimensional Code 93 Barcodes
+# Generate barcode image – One-Dimensional Code 93 with Aspose.BarCode

 ## Introduction

-In today's digital age, barcodes have become an integral part of our lives, simplifying various processes like inventory management, product labeling, and more.
-Aspose.BarCode for .NET is a powerful tool that allows developers to generate and work with barcodes in their applications effortlessly.
-In this step-by-step guide, we will explore how to create one-dimensional Code 93 barcodes using Aspose.BarCode for .NET.
-Whether you're a seasoned developer or just starting, this tutorial will walk you through the process in a user-friendly manner.
-Let's get started!
+In today's digital age, barcodes have become an integral part of our lives, simplifying processes such as inventory management, product labeling, and point‑of‑sale tracking. **Generating a barcode image** is often the first step in integrating these identifiers into your applications.
+Aspose.BarCode for .NET provides a robust, easy‑to‑use API that lets you create high‑quality Code 93 barcodes in just a few lines of C# code.
+Whether you’re building a warehouse system, a retail app, or a custom reporting tool, this tutorial walks you through a complete **aspose barcode example** that shows how to generate, customize, and **save barcode PNG** files.

+## Quick Answers
+- **What does the tutorial cover?** Creating and saving a Code 93 barcode image with checksum handling.
+- **Which library is used?** Aspose.BarCode for .NET (latest stable release).
+- **Do I need a license?** A free trial works for development; a commercial license is required for production.
+- **Can I change the output format?** Yes – you can save as PNG, JPEG, BMP, etc., by changing the `BarCodeImageFormat`.
+- **What are the minimum requirements?** .NET Framework 4.6+ or .NET Core 3.1+ and Visual Studio.

+## What is a Code 93 barcode?
+Code 93 is a high‑density, alphanumeric symbology that supports the full ASCII character set.
+It is often chosen for its compact size and built‑in checksum, which helps ensure data integrity during scanning.

+## Why generate barcode images with Aspose.BarCode?
+- **Full control** over encoding type, checksum, size, and image format.
+- **No external dependencies** – the library runs on any .NET platform.
+- **Excellent rendering quality**, suitable for both on‑screen display and high‑resolution printing.
+- **Comprehensive documentation** and a large set of examples that speed up development.

-## Prerequisites:
+## Prerequisites

-Before we dive into creating Code 93 barcodes, there are a few prerequisites you need to have in place:
+Before we dive into the code, make sure you have the following:

-1. Visual Studio: Make sure you have Visual Studio installed on your system.
-You can download it from the website.
+1. **Visual Studio** (any recent edition).
-2. Aspose.BarCode for .NET: You should have Aspose.BarCode for .NET installed.
-You can download it from the website.
+2. **Aspose.BarCode for .NET** installed – you can get it from the official download page.
-3. Basic knowledge of C#: Familiarity with C# programming language will be beneficial.
+3. Basic familiarity with **C#** and .NET project structure.

-Now that you have the necessary prerequisites, we can move on to the step-by-step guide.
+Now that you’re set, let’s move on to the step‑by‑step guide.

-## Import Namespaces:
+## Import Namespaces

-First, we need to import the required namespaces to use Aspose.BarCode for .NET effectively.
-This will enable us to access the library's functionality in our code.
-Here's how you can do it:
+First, import the required namespaces so you can access the barcode generation classes.

 ```csharp
 using Aspose.BarCode;